Test Configuration, Overclocking & Noise

 - AA enabled as noted in games; all in-game settings are specified with 16xAF always applied

-- Windows 10 64-bit Pro edition; latest updates v2004.
-DX11 titles are run under the DX11 render path.
-DX12 titles are generally run under DX12, and multiple games use the Vulkan API.
+- Windows 10 64-bit Home edition.
+DX11 titles are run under DX11 render paths.
+DX12 titles are generally run under the DX12 render path unless performance is lower than with DX11, and Borderlands 3, Total War Warhammer II and Hitman 2 are tested on DX11 and on DX12.
+Four games use the Vulkan API.

 - Latest DirectX